 - Education and Training (youth suicide prevention).

-Ms Mary Wade (of Christchurch, health service researcher and Nurse educator)
+Ms Mary Wade (Health service researcher and Nurse educator, Tauranga)

 Research Centre Director

 Dr Said Shahtahmasebi

 Holistic multi-disciplinary and multi-method study of issues related to human behaviour, e.g.:-

 Youth attitude & perceptions to drinking and driving

 Cholesterol, heart disease and lifestyle (including diet and nutrition)